Farming for the Future on Llŷn - Payments for Outcomes project

 A different approach

-Greater success has been seen in some of our European neighbouring countries through the adoption of a results or outcome based approach to payments.
+Greater success has been seen in some of our European neighbouring countries through the adoption of an outcome based approach to payments.

 This type of scheme offers payments based on the desired outcomes for habitats or species, rather than specific actions, and places the decision making in the hands of the farmer.